• Skip to primary navigation

 How beautiful are these flowers?

-Farmer's markets are one of the oldest forms of direct marketing by small farmers, so why not bring them to more urban communities?
+Farmer's markets are one of small farmers' oldest forms of direct marketing, so why not bring them to more urban communities?

 This way, everyone would enjoy a better variety of organic foods, pasture-raised meats, free-range eggs and poultry, handmade farmstead cheeses, and so forth.